jcreinhold/intensity-normalization/docs/source/exec.rst

    :func: arg_parser
    :prog: plot-hists

-The following three scripts are only installed if the `--preprocess` flag is used during installation
+The following four scripts are only installed if the `--preprocess` flag is used during installation

 Preprocessing
 ~~~~~~~~~~~~~